erebos12/made/README.md

 * With `git` you can manage the versions of your apps.
 You can checkout any commit you want i.e. frontend has feature-branch X, backend has master-branch etc..
 By that you can create any combination of your apps very fast and easily.
+    * Here we use `git submodules`.
+A git submodule is just a reference to another git repo.
+    Since all your apps should already have a separate git repo, we can leverage that!
 * `docker` (of course ;-) ) is needed to build and package your apps into docker images.
 Same images will be deployed to your production/staging environment (ie. GoogleCloud, MS Azure) since your CI/CD pipeline SHOULD use the same Dockerfile.
 * `docker-compose` gives us a tool to compose and configure the microservice environment.
 We will also use it to include and start the automated tests.